Belfast (UK Parliament constituency): 1868 boundaries

 The Representation of the People (Ireland) Act 1868, provided that all that part of the borough situate beyond the limits of the parliamentary borough as defined in 1832, but within the municipal limits, should form part of the borough for all purposes connected with the election of a member or members to serve in parliament for the borough.
-See Belfast Borough Extension Act 1853 (16 & 17 Vict.) c.
-129, which defined the boundaries of the borough as follows:
+The Belfast Borough Extension Act 1853 had defined the boundaries of the borough as follows: The boundary is shown as 'Municipal Boundary' on the second edition of the Ordnance Survey maps of Ireland.